Why dont exists

 An agent concludes: “The API rate limit is 500 requests per minute.”

-dont should not let that sentence quietly become accepted project state just because it sounds plausible.
+Without dont, that sentence can quietly become accepted project state just because it sounds plausible.

 That is the point of dont: not better-sounding caution, but enforced epistemic process.